 SpectX’ log analyzer runs queries on raw log files in their current storage, no need to import or index them anywhere.
 The Apache access log format is detected automatically.
 Simply replace the URI of the data in the following scripts and get querying.
 The data can be queried from your desktop, in a log server storing text-based logs or in the cloud.
-SpectX is fast - querying 10GB of log files on a local machine using 4 CPU cores takes about 6 seconds.
+SpectX is fast - querying 10GB of log files on a local machine using 2 data processing units takes about 6 seconds.

 To analyze Apache log files with the free edition of SpectX:1.
 Download and install SpectX Desktop

 navigate to the directory containing your logs.
 Click on one of the files and press 'Preview' to see it in raw form: 2a: If the files are located in a remote location,

 to configure access to the remote storage.
 Then open the datastore.3.
 Press ‘Prepare query’ and then ‘Run’.